-Alcohol consumption is a well-established risk factor for breast cancer.
-As few as three alcoholic drinks per week (including red wine) have been shown to increase risk.
-The increased risk conferred by drinking can begin as early as the teenage years—one study reported that girls who consume alcohol during adolescence are more likely to develop proliferative benign breast disease.
+Alcohol consumption is one of the most well-established risk factors for breast cancer.
+As few as three drinks per week (including red wine) have been shown to increase risk.
+The increased risk conferred by drinking can begin as early as the teenage years.
+Furthermore, it increases in proportion with the amount of alcohol consumed.

 There are genetically derived differences between African-American women and those from other U.S. racial groups in terms of frequency, age at diagnosis, and type of breast cancer.
 Generally speaking, diet and lifestyle-related factors appear to affect risk similarly.
 However, there is some evidence that certain risk factors (such as being overweight or not breastfeeding children) influence breast cancer risk differently for women of different groups.
 While alcohol has been shown to increase breast cancer risk across ethnic groups in most studies, one 2016 study (see Adherence to diet, physical activity and body composition guidelines and breast cancer in the black women's health study below) reported that alcohol may be "less relevant in this population."
 Now a large new study has reported that African-American women who consume at least seven drinks per week are at increased risk of triple negative (ER-/PR-/HER2-) breast cancer.

-Latest research links alcohol to triple negative disease among African Americans
+Latest research links alcohol to triple negative disease

 The study referenced at the beginning of this news story was designed to investigate the association between number of alcoholic drinks consumed per week and risk of breast cancer among African American women.
 The study included 22,338 women in the African American Breast Cancer Epidemiology and Risk (AMBER) Consortium, including 5,108 women with invasive breast cancer.
 Approximately 35% of the cancer-free controls were current drinkers at the time of interview.